 Theo is our first Chief Executive and was previously Director of the Conservative Friends of International Development.
 She is also an entrepreneur and previously set up and sold her own business.
 She has led the Conservative Party's social action project in Sierra Leone.
 Theo has delivered education, enterprise and employability training in several African countries including as a volunteer with VSO, Restless Development, Survivors Fund and Street Child.

-Libby is our Senior Public Affairs and Policy Manager and has a background in parliament, lobbying and international development.
+Libby is our Head of Advocacy and Events and has a background in parliament, lobbying and international development.
 She previously worked on UK and EU advocacy at the NGO WaterAid leading on engagement with Government Departments, parliament and utilising WaterAid’s influential partners for advocacy purposes.
 Prior to this, Libby worked at the public affairs agency Portland Communications working on high profile clients in the corporate communications and public affairs team.
 She has also worked in parliament for the MPs Margaret Hodge MP and Emily Thornberry MP.

-Alex is our Operations and Programmes Officer.
-He has a background in broadcast television and advertising, having worked with Pinewood Group and Sky before moving into account management.
-Alex studied Democratic Theory and Journalism as part of his degree at the University of East Anglia, graduating with a First in English Literature in 2016.
-He was the UK’s youth representative at the World Forum for Democracy 2017 in Strasbourg.
+Alex is our Operations and Evaluation Coordinator.
+Before entering international development, Alex worked in broadcast television and advertising with Pinewood Group and Sky.
+Alex was the UK’s youth representative at the World Forum for Democracy 2017 in Strasbourg.
+He studied Democratic Theory and Journalism as part of his degree at the University of East Anglia, graduating with a First in English Literature.
+Outside work he campaigns for democratic reform with Make Votes Matter (MVM).